tensorflow/tensorflow/tensorflow/lite/g3doc/performance/measurement.md

 ### Trace TensorFlow Lite internals in Android

-Note: This feature is available from Tensorflow Lite v2.4.
+Note: This feature is available from TensorFlow Lite v2.4.

 Internal events from the TensorFlow Lite interpreter of an Android app can be captured by